-- PHYS 812.3 Electromagnetic Theory

 - PHYS 873.3 Statistical Mechanics

 - PHYS 886.3 Relativistic Quantum Mechanics

 - Comprehensive Exam: See Section 5.

 - Departmental Seminar: See Section 6.

-- Defense of Thesis: See Section 7.
+- Defence of Thesis: See Section 7.

 d) Students in direct entry Ph.D. program, must complete a total of at least 21 cu of approved graduate level courses (as described in the Section 3.2 (c)).
-The students in direct entry Ph.D. program must complete the Qualifying Examination within two years from the beginning of the program, and after completing the required qualifying courses in Quantum mechanics and Electromagnetism (at M.Sc. level) and Ph.D. qualifying courses (one out of PHYS 812.3, PHYS 873.3, or PHYS 886.3).
+The students in direct entry Ph.D. program must complete the Qualifying Examination within two years from the beginning of the program, and after completing the required qualifying courses in Quantum mechanics and Electromagnetism (M.Sc.
+Level PHYS 883.3 and PHYS 816.3) and Ph.D. qualifying courses (one out of PHYS 812.3, PHYS 873.3, or PHYS 886.3).